enolive/refuctoring/README.md

 ## Why?

-I find it inspiring and funny to look at anti-patterns and sarcastic tips to improve my clean coding skills.
+I find it inspiring and funny to look at antipatterns and sarcastic tips to improve my clean coding skills.
 I believe that they can help you learn more about understanding the joys and necessity of good code quality.

-## Rules

-Everything that goes is allowed as long as

-* you can explain why your change is making the code worse
-* as we are still doing refactorings (just the other way round), all tests must remain green.
+### Further info

+Have a look at my slides at [GitHub Pages]()